Last updated: March 17, 2026

 The Outcome:

-The trade is held for six weeks.
-The price eventually reaches the target, resulting in a 500-pip profit with a strong 1:2.5 Risk-to-Reward ratio.
+The result of this example is a 500-pip profit with a strong 1:2.5 Risk-to-Reward ratio.

-This same principle can be applied to positions in stock.
-A trader might buy Apple (AAPL) after it breaks above its 50-week moving average, placing a stop-loss below a recent swing low and holding the position for many months.
+This same principle applies to other assets; for instance, a stock trader might buy Apple (AAPL) after it breaks above its 50-week moving average and hold the position for an entire market cycle.

 Like any trading style, position trading has a unique set of pros and cons.
 It’s an excellent fit for some personalities but completely unsuitable for others.